Data-Driven Certification of Neural Networks with Random Input Noise: Numerical Experiments

 We now perform the two assessments at hand, computing our proposed solution first.
 We choose the $\ell_2$-norm ball class for our candidate $\epsilon$-covers and draw sufficiently many output samples $\{y_j\}_{j=1}^N$ according to Theorem \ref{thm: high-probability_guarantees} with $\epsilon=0.1$ and $\delta=10^{-5}$.
-Next, we choose the regularizer $v(\bar{y},r)=r^2$ and regularization parameter $\lambda=0.1$, and then solve our proposed scenario problem \eqref{eq: scenario_optimization_with_norm_ball_class} for the $\ell_2$-norm ball class.
+Next, we choose the regularizer $v(\bar{y},r)=r^2$ with $\lambda=0.1$ and solve the scenario problem \eqref{eq: scenario_optimization_with_norm_ball_class} for the $\ell_2$-norm ball class.
 The solution correctly certifies that network outputs are safe with high probability; see the blue set in Figure \ref{fig: devonport_comparison}.

-We now turn to the alternative method using the reachability analysis proposed in \cite{devonport2020estimating}.
+We now turn to the alternative method.
 We use the same $\ell_2$-norm ball class as above and solve for the minimum volume $\epsilon$-cover using the same $N$ sampled outputs.
 The estimated output set is shown in red in Figure \ref{fig: devonport_comparison}.
-Despite being a tighter localization, a substantial portion of the estimated output set exits the safe set, meaning this approach cannot certify the robustness of the network, even though the random output is truly safe with probability one.
-This comparison illustrates the fundamental difference between the problems of output set estimation and robustness certification.
-In particular, a good estimate of the output set of the network may not be the most informative set to use for robustness certification.
+Despite being a tighter localization, a substantial portion of the estimated output set exits the safe set, meaning that this approach cannot certify the robustness of the network, even though the random output is truly safe with probability one.
+This comparison shows that a good estimate of the output set may not be the most informative set to use for assessing output safety.
 This observation endorses our proposed method, which simultaneously encodes both goals of certification and localization.